-We were on a visit to the Thousand Islands and stopped at an antique store in Gananoque, Ontario.
-As my wife and I were strolling through the store I was immediately drawn to this mantel clock.
-I was familiar with the Forestville name as thousands of these were made by the Forestville Clock Company of Toronto.
+We were on a visit to the Thousand Islands in 2013 and stopped at an antique store in Gananoque, Ontario.
+As my wife and I were browsing through the store I was drawn to the clock.
+I was somewhat familiar with the Forestville name as thousands of these were assembled by the Forestville Clock Company of Toronto.
 The price on the back was $175, a little too high I thought.
 We stayed overnight in the area and decided to return to the store the next day.
 There was a different clerk minding the store.
 I knew the price on the back but out of curiosity asked the clerk the price of the clock.
 Without checking he said $75 and I bought it.
 “You got a good deal”, he said after noticing the price on the back.
 I think he learned something that day.

 History of the Blackforest Clock Company of Toronto

 The Blackforest Clock Company of Toronto, Ontario was founded by Leopold and Sara Stossel in 1928.
-Both clock movements and complete clocks were imported from Germany (likely Mauthe) and sold through department and jewelry stores across Canada.
-Their son Ed Stossel started working part time with his parents’ company in the 1930s, and later became a full-time employee in the late 1940s.
+Both clock movements and complete clocks were imported from Germany and sold through department and jewelry stores across Canada.
+Their son Ed Stossel started working part-time with his parents’ company in the 1930s and later became a full-time employee in the late 1940s.

 Some assembly work was carried out in their Wellington Street East factory.
-Initially imported mantel clock and grandfather clock movements were installed in cases made in Kitchener (home of the Arthur Pequegnat Clock Company), but later the complete mantel clocks were imported from Germany.
+Initially imported mantel clock and grandfather clock movements were installed in cases made in Kitchener, but later the complete mantel clocks were imported from Germany.
 This arrangement was interrupted by the Second World War, which also led to a name change to the Forestville Clock Company in 1941.
-During the war years this company imported its clock movements from England, the United States, and even France.
-However, starting in the mid 1950s German factories again became the source of most Forestville clocks, with Mauthe being a major supplier.
+During the war years, this company imported its clock movements from England, the United States, and even France.
+However, starting in the mid-1950s German factories again became the source of most Forestville clocks, with Mauthe being a major supplier. (source: Canadian Clock museum)

 The Forestville Clock Company was very successful during the middle decades of the twentieth century.
-Its grandfather clock cases and some of the wall clock cases were made in Canada.
-Ed Stossel retired in 1979 and unfortunately the company survived just a few more years without his leadership.
+Ed Stossel retired in 1979 and unfortunately, the company survived just a few more years under new leadership.

-The pivots and bushings appear to be in good condition.
-The clock keeps good time and there is a simple speed adjustment on the escapement to regulate the clock.
 This mantel clock is handsome and has good lines.
 It is a great addition to my growing collection of antique and vintage clocks but it is dirty and needs to be cleaned.